i.MX95 EVK

 Supported Features

-The Zephyr imx95_evk/mimx9596/m7 board target supports the following hardware features:
+The imx95_evk board supports the hardware features listed below.

 on-chip